 An IRA-to-IRA transfer is one of the most common methods of moving assets from one IRA to another.
 A transfer usually occurs between two separate financial organizations, but a transfer may also occur between IRAs held at the same organization.
 If an IRA transfer is handled correctly the transfer is neither taxable nor reportable to the IRS.
 With an IRA transfer, the IRA holder directs the transfer, but does not actually receive the IRA assets.
 Instead, the transaction in completed by the distributing and receiving financial institutions.
 In sum, in order for the IRA transfer to be tax-free and penalty-free, the IRA holder must not receive the IRA funds in a transfer.
 Rather, the check must be made payable to the new IRA custodian.
 Also, there is no reporting or withholding to the IRS on an IRA transfer.

-The retirement tax professionals at the IRA Financial Group will assist you fund your Self-Directed IRA LLC by transferring your current pre-tax or after-tax IRA funds to your new Self-Directed IRA or Self-Directed Roth IRA structure tax-free and penalty-free.
+The tax attorneys at the IRA Financial Group will assist you fund your Self-Directed IRA LLC by transferring your current pre-tax or after-tax IRA funds to your new Self-Directed IRA or Self-Directed Roth IRA structure tax-free and penalty-free.
 In order

 How the Self-Directed IRA Transfer Works?